choptastic/erlang_ds/README.md

 This library came out of a desire to have a single module with short function calls to work with proplists (bear in mind, this was made before Erlang had a native `map` data structure).
-In most circumstances, these days, maps are the superior data structure these days.
+In most circumstances these days, maps are the superior data structure.
 But there is legacy code using proplists or dicts for things, or a mix of all three.

 On top of that, there are a lot of situations where the functionality provided by one module is insufficient for my needs.
 For example: